 The know-how on which species will fare much worse than others as they become more vulnerable to the effects of climate change, is a shot in the arm for predictive modelling, believes Chakraborty.

-So the goal, he says, is to develop a computational model based on a panel of multiple enzyme and hormone biomarkers.
+So the goal, he said, is to develop a computational model based on a panel of multiple enzyme and hormone biomarkers.
 This could help analyse and predict how stressed a particular fish species will be on account of changing environmental parameters and how it will cope with that shift.

 “The study might help to frame the reproductive strategy for these important fish species in future, as well.
-This would be helpful for both conservation as well as commercial practices as fish harvest is impacted by these changes,” Chakraborty says.
+This would be helpful for both conservation as well as commercial practices as fish harvest is impacted by these changes,” Chakraborty said.